Barbara Young, Baroness Young of Old Scone

 Barbara Scott Young, Baroness Young of Old Scone, (born 8 April 1948) is a Scottish Labour member of the House of Lords.
 She was created a life peer on 4 November 1997 as Baroness Young of Old Scone, of Old Scone in Perth and Kinross.

 Young was educated at Perth Academy, from where she went to the University of Edinburgh to read Classics and Business Studies.

 As Vice-chair of the Council for the Institute of Health Management, Young carried out much of the work on the development of a “Policy Plan for the Institute – Priorities and Objectives”.
 She was appointed president in 1987, the first woman to hold the position.

 In 1997 Young was appointed as Vice Chair of the BBC, standing down in November 2000 after two and a half years.

-Young is currently chair of the Woodland Trust.
-She joined the Trust's Board in January 2016 and became chair on 9 June 2016.
+Young was chair of the Woodland Trust from 2016 to 2024.
+She was appointed Chair of the Forestry Commission, for a four-year term commencing on February 10, 2026.

 She has been a member of the House of Lords Science and Technology Committee since January 2024.

 She was the Chief Executive of health charity Diabetes UK, a position she took up on 1 November 2010 until September 2015.
 Her resignation was noted in an early day motion tabled 9 September 2015: "under Baroness Young's leadership, Diabetes UK has succeeded in putting diabetes treatment and care high on the healthcare agenda of the UK, including a key role in the National Diabetes Prevention Programme".